kiarafrobles/www.retroreport.org/_transcripts/transforming-history.md

 _SYLVIA RIVERA: I believe in us getting our rights or else I would not be out there fighting for our rights._

-**NARRATION: Sylvia Rivera died in 2002.
+**NARRATION: Sylvia Rivera died in 2002\.
 That same year, New York State passed a gay rights bill that despite Sylvia’s dying wishes did not include protections for trans people.**

 RANDY WICKER: Even on her deathbed, she fought for the rights of her people.

 **NARRATION: Across the country, in California three years before Stonewall, a similar uprising had taken place.
-It had mostly been forgotten, until historian Susan Stryker stumbled on an obscure San Francisco gay magazine<del>.</del>**
+It had mostly been forgotten, until historian Susan Stryker stumbled on an obscure San Francisco gay magazine~~.~~**

 SUSAN STRYKER (DIRECTOR, THE INSTITUTE FOR LGBT STUDIES)_:_ I found this beautiful document and I open it up and in the centerfold is this thing that says "on a hot August night in 1966, Gays rose up.”